BlackArch/blackarch/README.md

 First, run "blackarch_buildpkg.sh" with a NON-ROOT account.
 This script finds all the PKGBUILD files, downloads the source, and builds the packages for you, it handles the dependencies.

 Second, run the "blackarch_installpkg.sh" as ROOT.
 This script finds all the packages that were built with makepkg and installs them for you.

+** NOTE: When installing using the blackarch install script, please make sure the following repositories are enabled: "core" "extra" "community" "multilib" **